 On the other hand, a legitimation action can only be filed by fathers.
 These cases are similar to paternity actions and establish a child as that father’s heir.
 Once a court grants this action, the father can then seek parenting time with his child.

-Fathers in Georgia can seek two types of custody over their children: physical and legal.
+Fathers in Gwinnett can seek two types of custody over their children: physical and legal.
 Physical custody refers to where the children live and who has control over their daily lives.
-Legal custody refers to the right to make important decisions regarding the children, such as where they go to school or what religion they practice, which extracurricular activities they perform, and what medical care and treatments are necessary.
+Legal custody refers to the right to make important decisions regarding the kids, such as where they go to school or what religion they practice, which extracurricular activities they perform, and what medical care and treatments are necessary.

 In the past, state laws and judges presumed that children were best cared for by their mothers.
-However, the law has changed to reflect the idea that fathers are necessary to a child’s wellbeing and a presumption that favoring the mother is unfair.
+However, the law has changed to reflect the idea that fathers are just as necessary to a child’s wellbeing and a presumption that favoring the mother is unfair.

 When determining which parent should have primary custody of the children and how to divide parenting time, they must consider what is in the best interests of each child.
 Courts will generally make decisions that foster continuity and stability.

-They will also examine the relationship of each parent with the children, and how involved each parent is in their upbringing.
+They will also examine the relationship of each parent with the children and how involved each parent is in their upbringing.
 Fathers who have a history of involvement with their children’s lives, education, extracurriculars, and other activities have a better chance of gaining full or joint custody.
-Regardless of their level of involvement, however, fathers still start on an equal basis with mothers and have the right to fight for equivalent time with their kids.
+Regardless of their level of involvement, however, dads still start on an equal basis with mothers and have the right to fight for equivalent time with their kids.

 Even though it is becoming more common for parties to share equal time with their children, it can sometimes be an uphill battle for dads wanting more time with their kids.
 If you are planning to get divorced or want more time with your children, a Gwinnett County fathers’ rights lawyer can help.
 Call today to speak with a member of our team to learn more about your options today.